-You are cordially invited to attend the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of PharmAthene, Inc. to be held on Friday, June 22, 2012 at 11:00 a.m.
-(Eastern Time) at the offices of MPM Capital at The John Hancock Tower, 200 Clarendon Street, Boston, MA 02116.
+You are cordially invited to attend the 2013 Annual Meeting of Stockholders (the "Annual Meeting") of PharmAthene, Inc. to be held on Tuesday, June 11, 2013 at 10:00 a.m.
+(Eastern Time) at the offices of PharmAthene at One Park Place, Suite 450, Annapolis, MD 21401.
 The purpose of the Annual Meeting will be to consider the following proposals:

-- 1. to elect up to eight directors to the Board of Directors to serve until our 2013 Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2012; and - to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.
+- 1. to elect up to eight directors to the Board of Directors to serve until our 2014 Annual Meeting of Stockholders and until their successors have been elected and qualified ("proposal 1"); - 2. to consider and provide an advisory (non-binding) vote to approve the compensation of our named executive officers as described in the proxy statement ("say-on-pay proposal" or "proposal 2"); - 3. to consider and provide an advisory (non-binding) vote regarding the frequency of holding future say-on-pay votes ("frequency proposal" or "proposal 3"); - 4. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2013 ("proposal 4"); and - 5. to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.

-You are entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponements of the Annual Meeting, if you were the holder of record of any shares of our common stock at the close of business on April 25, 2012, the record date for the Annual Meeting fixed by the Board.
+You are entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponements of the Annual Meeting, if you were the holder of record of any shares of our common stock at the close of business on April 18, 2013, the record date for the Annual Meeting fixed by the Board.

-Our Board of Directors recommends that our stockholders vote FOR each of the proposals.
+Our Board of Directors recommends that our stockholders vote FOR each of each of the nominees for director named in the proxy statement, for each of proposals 2 and 4, and for "THREE YEARS" with respect to proposal 3.
 Our stockholders may also be asked to consider and act upon any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
 The vote of each stockholder is important to us.
 If you do not expect to attend the meeting in person and desire to have your shares represented and voted at the meeting, please fill in, sign, date and promptly return the enclosed proxy card in the accompanying envelope.
 No postage is necessary if mailed in the United States.
 Please see the instructions on your proxy card.
 If you attend the Annual Meeting, you may revoke your proxy and vote in person.

-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2011, which is not part of the proxy soliciting material, is enclosed.
-This Notice of Annual Meeting of Stockholders and the accompanying proxy materials are first being mailed out to stockholders no earlier than May 11, 2012.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, which is not part of the proxy soliciting material, is enclosed.
+This Notice of Annual Meeting of Stockholders and the accompanying proxy materials are first being mailed out to stockholders on or about April 30, 2013.